netcinematics/ALPHA_BITZ_AI/WRITEUP.md

 ### CONTEXT:

-Since the Intensive Agents course ALPHABITZ expands rapidly from a NOVEL AI LANGUAGE, into a NEW SCIENCE of AGENTIC MECHANISMS!
+Since the Intensive AI Agents Course - with Google.

+ALPHABITZ expands rapidly from a NOVEL AI LANGUAGE, into a NEW SCIENCE of AGENTIC MECHANISMS!

 Des